reyadussalahin/problem-solving/README.md

     #define N 100100
     ....

-# How to provide easy learning procedure
+# How to provide a way for easy learning
 1. Add a README.md file in the category folder to explain the category
 2. Add a README.md file in the sub category folder to explain the sub category
 3. Add a README.md file in the solution folder to explain the solutions